UTA-FabLab/OctoPuppet/docs/configuration/config_yaml.rst

        # Command to shut down the system OctoPrint is running on, defaults to being unset
        systemShutdownCommand: sudo shutdown -h now

+     # Configuration of the regular online connectivity check
+     onlineCheck:
+       # whether the online check is enabled, defaults to false due to valid privacy concerns
+       enabled: false

+       # interval in which to check for online connectivity (in seconds)
+       interval: 300

+       # DNS host against which to check (default: 8.8.8.8 aka Google's DNS)
+       host: 8.8.8.8

+       # DNS port against which to check (default: 53 - the default DNS port)
+       port: 53

      # Settings of when to display what disk space warning
      diskspace: